Tips to be in your best head space for your wedding day!

 Have a set-up deadline

+Our wedding was on a Saturday..
 Something i’m really happy Anna & I did the week of our wedding is we decided that whatever is set up by the Thursday is completely done.
 That’s it.
-I have seen so many friends personally setting up the ceremony the morning of, and they looked like their eyes were going to pop out of their heads.
+I have seen so many people personally setting up the ceremony the morning of, and they looked like their eyes were going to pop out of their heads.
 It would be very overloading.
 Those tasks can be delegated and you two can just do what only you can do earlier in the week.

 Talk to friends & relatives before the day

 I didn’t have to do this one much, but I have seen the effects of not doing this.
-If you have a really stressful relative, or an overbearing brides maid.
-It is so so worth having that difficult conversation before the day, explaining that you want the day to be (fill in the blank) - relaxed, fun.
+If you have a bit of a stress head in the fam, or a brides maid who has the potential to be a little overbearing..
+It is so worth having that difficult conversation before the day, explaining that you want the day to be (fill in the blank) - relaxed, fun.
 Maybe you would prefer for things to not go so perfect if at least it meant that everyone was present and enjoying themselves.
 The energy of the people around you on the day has a big impact, and I guess you just want to give yourself the best chance of the day having good vibes all round.
+People are people, and no one is perfect, so I guess communicating your wishes is just giving yourself a bit of self respect & care for the day.

 Have a designated family photo organiser